naive-HA/naiveHA/README.md

 ![typical naiveHA setup](https://raw.githubusercontent.com/naive-HA/naiveHA/main/Proof-Of-Concept/Wired-Button/IMG_20230319_191916_341.jpg)

 # Proof of concept
-A proof of concept based on the above setup is found in `Proof-Of-Concept/Wired-Button` folder Other proof of concepts will follow
+A proof of concept based on the above setup is found in `Proof-Of-Concept/Wired-Button` folder.
+Other proof of concepts will follow